aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Membrane Structure and Function.md

 #### 1. Cell identity Marker
 Distinguishes your cells from anyone else's. (***Unless an identical Twin***).
-An important class of such markers are the major histrocompatability (MHC) Proteins
+An important class of such markers are the Major Histocompatibility Complex (MHC) Proteins.

 ### Transport Protein
 Integral Membrane Proteins that transport specific ions or molecules across the membrane.